tractor/tractor-website/reference-tracts.md

 If you wish to segment a tract for which there is not yet a standard reference tract, or if your data set is somehow unusual so that the standard reference tracts are inappropriate, you need to create a custom reference tract from one of your scans.
 Once created, the reference tract may be reused for later studies.

-TractoR scripts which are likely to be useful for creating a custom reference tract include `mkroi` (to create a region of interest), `track` (to generate a series of tract images, from which to choose a reference tract), and `hnt-ref` or `pnt-ref` (to create reference tracts for use with HNT or PNT, respectively).
+TractoR scripts which are likely to be useful for creating a custom reference tract include `mkroi` (to create a region of interest), `track` (to generate a series of tract images, from which to choose a reference tract), and `pnt-ref` (to create reference tracts for use with PNT).

 Let's assume that we wish to create a reference tract representing the corpus callosum genu.
 We begin by creating a directory for this experiment, and changing to this directory.
 For example,

-    mkdir /expts/hnt-genu
+    mkdir /expts/pnt-genu
-    cd /expts/hnt-genu
+    cd /expts/pnt-genu

 Next we observe that the point (99,163,78) appears to be within the genu in an MNI standard space brain volume.
 A suitable location such as this can be chosen using `tractor view` or [FSL's data viewer](http://www.fmrib.ox.ac.uk/fsl/fslview/index.html).
 We see the location shown below: